VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VEHouseholdTravel

-VisionEval module for calculating household vehicle travel and travel by other modes (public transit, walk, bike) This modules contains the following step(s):
+VisionEval module for calculating household vehicle travel and travel by other modes (public transit, walk, bike) This module contains the following step(s):

 ####  ApplyDvmtReductions